Lake Turkana Wind Power Station: Capacity charge

 The transmission line was completed and connected to the national grid on 24 September 2018.
-The delays attracted total penalties of KSh.14.5 billion/= (€127 million at that time).
-In a deal struck in 2017, Kenya committed to pay KSh.5.7 billion/= (€46 million at the time) of the total penalty in lump sum, while the balance of KSh.9.25 billion/= (€81 million under prevailing rates) was to be paid over a period of six years through a tariff increase to the electricity consumers.
+The delays attracted total penalties of KSh14.5 billion (€127 million at that time).
+In a deal struck in 2017, Kenya committed to pay KSh5.7 billion (€46 million at the time) of the total penalty in lump sum, while the balance of KSh9.25 billion (€81 million under prevailing rates) was to be paid over a period of six years through a tariff increase to the electricity consumers.

+Developments

+In March 2023, Afrk21.africa reported that the shareholding in the project, previously owned by Finnish Fund for Industrial Cooperation (Finnfund) had been sold to Climate Finance Partnership (CFP), that is managed by BlackRock Alternatives.
+At that time, other equity partners included (1) Vestas Wind Systems of Denmark (2) Anergi Turkana Investments of Turkey, which in 2021, acquired the shareholding previously owned by Norfund (3) Danish Climate Investment Fund (KIF), through the Investment Fund for Developing Countries (IFU) and (4) Sandpiper.

+On 19 February 2024 Vestas Wind Systems announced it had completed the sale of its 12.5 percent share in Lake Turkana Wind Power Limited (LTWP).
+The shares have been acquired by the Climate Finance Partnership (CFP), which is managed by BlackRock, after CFP in March 2023 announced its intention to acquire the shares held by Vestas Eastern Africa Ltd.